Home Windows 7 Windows 8 Freeware Privacy

 Note: The current version of VMware Player doesn’t officially support Windows 8.
 So, we are selecting Windows 7 as OS version.

-Click Next button to proceed to the next step.
+Click the Next button to proceed to the next step.

-5. VMware allows you enter Windows product key, user name, and password so that you need not to enter these information while installing Windows 8.
+5. VMware allows you to enter Windows product key, user name, and password so that you need not enter these data again while installing Windows 8.
 Enter product key and other details if you want to.

 Install Windows 8 On VMware Player Step4